The Federal Student Loan Interest Deduction

 You can deduct interest on student loans paid by you, or by your spouse if you file a joint return.
 You can't claim the student loan interest deduction if you file a separate married return.
 You must use the single, head of household, qualifying widow(er), or married filing jointly filing status to claim it, and you can't be claimed as a dependent on anyone else's tax return.

-You must also be legally obligated to repay the loan—this means that you and/or your spouse are the signatories on the loan if you file a joint return.
-If your child takes out the loan in his own name and is the obligor, you can't claim the deduction if you make the payments for him.
-Only he can do so...provided you're not claiming him as a dependent.
+You must also be legally obligated to repay the loan—this means that you—and your spouse if you file a joint return—are the signatories on the loan.
+You can't claim the deduction if your child takes out the loan in his own name and is the obligor, but you make the payments for him.
+Only he can do so...provided, of course, you're not claiming him as a dependent.

 The loan must be a qualified student loan for the benefit of you, your spouse, or your dependent.
 Loans from a qualified employer plan don't count, nor do private loans from family or friends.